Set Current Location

 This living museum recreates Plymouth as it was in 1627, and does a great job at separating fact from the enduring (and completely inaccurate) legend of the First Thanksgiving.
 Historians and curators have paid great attention to detail, from the street plans to furniture, tools, and cooking equipment.
 Specially bred 17th-century livestock occupies the barns and pastures, and trained reenactors and artisans demonstrate how life was lived among the Pilgrims.
 In addition to information on the European colonists, visitors can find information on the Native American population at Hobbamock's Homesite.
 Hobbamock, a Wampanoag Indian, lived with his family in Plymouth from 1621-1641, as part of a peace treaty agreement.
 The plantation is open seasonally.

-First designated as protected by the United States government in 1961, the sprawling, 43,604-acre (18,000-hectare) Cape Cod National Seashore offers stunning vistas and a glimpse into the natural and cultural history of the area.
-The park boasts six swimming beaches, but also nature trails, picnic areas, freshwater ponds, historic lighthouses and Cape Cod-style residences.
-The seashore makes a great day trip, but for those who would like to stay longer there are several resorts, hotels and motels nearby, but not along the shore.
+First designated as a protected site by the United States government in 1961, the sprawling 43,607-acre (17,647 hectare) Cape Cod National Seashore offers stunning vistas and a glimpse into the natural and cultural history of the area.
+The park boasts a number of swimming beaches, as well as nature trails, picnic areas, freshwater ponds, historic lighthouses and Cape Cod-style residences.
+Avid hikers and explorers will relish the opportunity for adventure offered by the scenic paths slicing across the landscape.
+The seashore makes a great day trip, but for those who would like to stay longer there are several resorts, hotels and motels nearby.

 The Mass Audubon Wellfleet Bay Wildlife Sanctuary is spread over 937 acres (379.19 hectares) of unblemished forest and scrubland.
 The sanctuary is home to hundreds of birds, mammals, reptiles, and plant life, making this place perfect for casual strolls amidst the beauty of nature, a bit of bird-watching, and photography.
 The Silver Spring Trail is a highlight of the sanctuary and should not be missed.
-The marvelous nature center displays numerous wildlife exhibits that you have probably never seen before.
+The marvelous nature center displays numerous wildlife exhibits.
 This place is a wondrous green oasis in the midst of Cape Cod's touristy bustle and deserves a visit.

 There are few better ways to get an overview of what Provincetown has to offer than to take a picturesque trolley ride.
 The trolleys leave every half-hour from Town Hall on Commercial Street, and tour the National Seashore and other interesting sites for about 40 minutes.

 Few people know that the pilgrims first struck land in Provincetown, on November 21, 1620, before continuing on to Plymouth.
-While anchored in Provincetown Harbor, the Pilgrims signed the Mayflower Compact, dedicating themselves to a community governed by rudimentary democratic rule.
-This tower, built in 1910 to commemorate that landing, was modeled after the clock tower of the Palazzo Pubblico (specifically the Torre del Mangia) in Siena, Italy.
-A climb to the top affords one of the best views on the entire Cape.
+While anchored in Provincetown Harbor, the Pilgrims signed the Mayflower Compact, dedicating themselves to a community governed by democratic rule.
+This tower was built in 1910 to commemorate that landing, was modeled after the clock tower of the Palazzo Pubblico (specifically the Torre del Mangia) in Siena, Italy.
+A climb to the top affords one of the best views on the entire Cape, and the tower also incorporates the Provincetown Museum.

-Provincetown, one of the most well known towns on Cape Cod, offers rich cultural and artistic history as well as plenty of contemporary pleasures.
-The Pilgrims made their first New World landing here and the historic Mayflower Compact was written and signed just off the coast.
-Later, an artists' colony developed, attracting the intellectual elite and resulting in many artistic and literary institutions.
-Today, Provincetown thrives as a cultural center and vacation destination, known for plentiful inns and restaurants, great shopping, beautiful sunsets and a vibrant gay and lesbian community.
+Provincetown, one of the most scenic towns on Cape Cod, is a treasure trove of culture, art, and history.
+The Pilgrims made their first New World landing here, and the historic Mayflower Compact was written and signed just off the coast.
+Later, an artists' colony began to flourish, attracting the intellectual elite and resulting in the establishment of many artistic and literary institutions.
+Today, Provincetown thrives as a cultural center and vacation destination and offers much in the way of leisure and exploration.
+Be it museums, historic landmarks, or the sun-dappled beaches that elevate its touristic appeal, plenty of memorable experiences await visitors.
+Also popular with the LGBTQ+ community, Provincetown makes for an exhilarating visit.